|

 the eastern Church, today is the feast day of Joseph of Arimathea, the

-wealthy Jew who begged the body of Jesus from the Roman authorities, providing
+wealthy man who requested the body of Jesus from the Roman authorities,

-a new-made tomb for his burial, and the spices for his embalming.
+providing a new-made tomb for the burial, and spices for embalming.

 Joseph